 It is important to note that having the original box and papers is appealing to vintage watch collectors and can add up to an additional 30% to the second-hand price.

 Vintage watches may have undergone various alterations over the years, which will impact the resale value.
 The most common form of watch alteration involves enhancing watches with aftermarket parts (counterfeiting) or using parts from other watches (referred to as Frankenstein watches).

 These alterations lower the value of the timepiece, as it is no longer entirely authentic.
 The most common alterations are to the stem and crown of the watch as these are exposed to the most wear and tear.
 A 1980s Rolex Daytona watch with original parts currently sells at auction for around $40,000, but the same watch that does not have 100% Rolex parts sells for roughly half that amount.

-Understanding the secondhand market and the value of vintage watches is crucial when it comes to selling.
+Understanding the second-hand value of a vintage watch and the market is crucial when it comes to selling.
 But bear in mind that the only sure way to establish value, authenticity and condition of a vintage watch is by consulting a watch expert.

 If you are looking to sell a vintage Rolex or other luxury brand watch, consult our team of horologists.
 Rather than sell at auction houses which can take months, our process is designed to take as little as 24 hours.
-Our experts are on hand to assess vintage watches and provide you with a cash offer, whether you are located in Atlanta or Honolulu.
+Our experts are on hand to assess vintage watches and provide you with a cash offer.
 Simply fill out our online form, making sure to include photos of your watch, and we will be in touch.